Lecturer — Ph.D., Cornell University

 - Campus Mail Code: B5000

 Steve Pinkerton received his Ph.D. in English from Cornell University, where in 2012 he was awarded the Dean’s Prize for Distinguished Teaching.
-He is currently writing a book, “Blasphemous Modernism,” on the aesthetics and politics of religious transgression in 20th-century literature.
+He is currently writing a book, “Blasphemous Modernism,” on the aesthetics and politics of religious transgression in modernist literature.
 His other writings on 20th-century literature and culture have appeared in Modernism/Modernity, Studies in the Novel, the African American Review, and the Journal of Modern Literature.